gardener/gardener/docs/development/kubernetes-clients.md

 By default, the `client.Client` created by a controller-runtime `Manager` is a `DelegatingClient`.
 It delegates `Get` and `List` calls to a `Cache` and all other calls to a client, that talks directly to the API server.
 Exceptions are requests with `*unstructured.Unstructured` objects and object kinds that were configured to be excluded from the cache in the `DelegatingClient`.

-> ℹ️ Currently, the controller-runtime client contained in Gardener's compound client set (`kubernetes.Interface.Client()`) is not cached and does not use the cache contained in the client set (`kubernetes.Interface.Cache()`).
+> ℹ️ Currently, the controller-runtime client contained in Gardener's client collection (`kubernetes.Interface.Client()`) is not cached and does not use the cache contained in the client set (`kubernetes.Interface.Cache()`).
 This means, the client always reads directly from the API server, but you can intentionally read from the cache if desired.
 >
 > If the `CachedRuntimeClients` feature gate is enabled, `Client()` returns a `DelegatingClient` that uses the cache returned from `Cache()` under the hood.
 This means, all `Client()` usages should be ready for cached clients and should be able to cater with stale cache reads.
 > See [gardener/gardener#2822](https://github.com/gardener/gardener/issues/2822) for details on the graduation progress.